sandialabs/spack-manager/docs/index.rst

-`Spack-Manager <https://github.com/sandialabs/spack-manager>`_ is a light-weight extension to `Spack <https://github.com/spack/spack>`_ that is intended to streamline the software development and deployment cycle for individual software projects on specific machines.
+`Spack-Manager <https://github.com/sandialabs/spack-manager>`_ is a light-weight extension to `Spack <https://github.com/spack/spack>`_ that is intended to streamline the software development and deployment cycle for software projects on specific machines.
+A given software project typically has multiple configurations across many machines.
+Spack-Manager is quite literal in its name, in that it provides a way to manage and organize these configurations across multiple machines, and multiple projets.

 The intent of this project is to maintain as thin of a buffer as possible between software packages and Spack, and to be pushing ideas and workflow improvements back to Spack on a regular basis to reduce the code that is maintained here.